jsimplicio/jsimplicio.github.io/_posts/2020-4-7-sprout-social-project-setup-plugin-for-figma.md

 hero_color: "#A48FFF"
 role: Front-end Development
 team: Design Systems, Product Design, and me
-problem_statement: "Build a design file setup and organization format Figma plugin for the product design team."
+problem_statement: "Build a Figma file setup and organization plugin for the product design team."
 ---

 {% include team_and_role.md %}